ladih/Candlestick-windows/README.md

 RandomForest          0.6        460       277       0.60      0.0076      0.10    0.015    0.000     0.009
 baseline              --         1229      574       0.47      -0.0018     -0.02   0.770    0.863     0.760
 ```
+**Note:** These results were generated using historical data not included in this repository.

 ### Metric definitions